meghnakshk/Analytics-Portfolio/critique-by-design.md

 # Part 1: Original Visualization

-The original visualization was featured in howmuch.net, a financial educational website that makes visualizations and stories to help people make btter financial decisions.
-The article is titled *"See How Your Take Home Pay Compares to Workers Around the World"*, and the article intends to help Americans compare their take-home pays and taxation between 35 different countries.
+The original visualization was featured in howmuch.net, a financial education website that makes visualizations and stories to help people make better financial decisions.
+The article is titled *"See How Your Take Home Pay Compares to Workers Around the World"*, and intends to help Americans compare their take-home pays and taxation between 35 different countries.
 The data for average wage earnings and taxation figures is from the Organization for Economic Co-operation and Development (OECD).

-*"Gross earnings refer to the amount of money you get paid before anything gets taken out, like taxes, health insurance and retirement contributions.
-The remainder is referred to as net earnings."* - Source- howmuch.net

-I chose this particular data visualization because the content that the article is so simply, but it took me a while to figure out what the graphic was saying.
-I thought the data represented in the article could be represented better.
-The visualization manages to show all OECD counntries and their respective net-home  figures and taxation details, however, I think the graph is trying to do too much.The article compares the United States net income and taxation with the top 10 countries in a separate table, which according to me, is sufficient information to convey the data.
+I chose this particular data visualization because the article's content is so simple, but it took me a while to figure out what the graphic was saying.
+The data represented in the report could be expressed better.
+The visualization shows all OECD countries' respective net-home figures and taxation details.
+The article compares the United States' net income and taxation with the top 10 countries in a separate table, which is sufficient information to convey the data.